EvidentSecurity/esp-sdk-java/docs/CustomComplianceControlsApi.md

 CustomComplianceControlsApi apiInstance = new CustomComplianceControlsApi();
 Integer id = 56; // Integer | Custom Compliance Control ID
+String include = "include_example"; // String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_domain, signatures, custom_signatures See Including Objects for more information.
+Integer customComplianceDomainId = 56; // Integer | The ID of the Custom Compliance Domain this custom control belongs to List<Integer> customSignatureIds = Arrays.asList(56); // List<Integer> | An array of custom signatures identified by custom_signature_id that belong to this custom control
+String description = "description_example"; // String | The description for this custom control
 String identifier = "identifier_example"; // String | The identifier of this custom control
-Integer customComplianceDomainId = 56; // Integer | The ID of the Custom Compliance Domain this custom control belongs to String description = "description_example"; // String | The description for this custom control String name = "name_example"; // String | Name
+String name = "name_example"; // String | Name
-Integer position = 56; // Integer | The position of this custom control within the custom domain List<Integer> signatureIds = Arrays.asList(56); // List<Integer> | An array of signatures identified by signature_id that belong to this custom control
+Integer position = 56; // Integer | The position of this custom control within the custom domain List<Integer> signatureIds = Arrays.asList(56); // List<Integer> | An array of signatures identified by signature_id that belong to this custom control try {
-List<Integer> customSignatureIds = Arrays.asList(56); // List<Integer> | An array of custom signatures identified by custom_signature_id that belong to this custom control
-String include = "include_example"; // String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_domain, signatures, custom_signatures See Including Objects for more information. try {
-    CustomComplianceControl result = apiInstance.update(id, identifier, customComplianceDomainId, description, name, position, signatureIds, customSignatureIds, include);
+    CustomComplianceControl result = apiInstance.update(id, include, customComplianceDomainId, customSignatureIds, description, identifier, name, position, signatureIds);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomComplianceControlsApi#update");